sastels/learn-AWS-terraform/Misc/RDS PostgreSQL QuickSight/README.md

 ## Description

+- PostgreSQL database in RDS with example database loaded.
+- EC2 connected to the database.
+SessionManager enabled to connect to the EC2
-- PostgreSQL database connected to QuickSight
+- Quicksight running and connected to the database
 - in a VPC with public and private subnets

 ## Usage